All Episodes

 Because Trump says it doesn't mean it's wrong.

-And to the mayor of Tijuana, if you ever listen to this program, you got a friend in Lindsey Graham, and I think Sean Hannity is the mayor of Tijuana, Mexico that's the biggest advocate for why the caravans not working.
+And I think Sean Hannity is the mayor of Tijuana, Mexico that's the biggest advocate for why the caravans not working.

-Democrats, they're gonna be investigating, investigating.
+Democrats, they're going to be investigating, investigating.

 Nancy Pelosi said that their first bill is that President Trump must release his taxes.